PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 - Past performance is not indicative of future performance.
 - Contact your financial advisor if needed.

-> DécouvreBitcoin (Rogzy) does not provide investment advice and nothing stated here should be considered as such.
+> Plan ₿ Network does not provide investment advice and nothing stated here should be considered as such.

 ### Mini Checklist before taking the plunge